 You can unsubscribe from the subscribe webpage, by toggling the 'add/delete' option.

 To obtain a list of license-plates your email address is already receiving alerts for, submit your email address on the remind-me page [link].

 If you subscribe using the "HTML Email" form, then towing alerts will contain full details.
 If you subscribe using the "TXT" form, then because of TXT message length restrictions, your towing alerts will only contain a link which you can follow to get full details.

 There is no charge from the City.
-However, your cell phone company may bill you for TXT messages you receive - it depends on your cell phone plan.
+However, your cell phone company may bill you for TXT messages you receive.

 The towing of a vehicle is already considered public information and, today, anyone can contact the BPD with a license plate number and inquire if it has been towed.

-It is important to note, however, that, although towing alerts are intended as a service to Boston drivers, the City of Boston is not in a position to prohibit others from utilizing the system as well.
-In particular, those who are in the business of repossessing vehicles may apply for towing alerts.
+It is important to note, however, that, although towing alerts are intended as a service to vehicle owners, the City of Boston is not in a position to prohibit others from utilizing the system as well.
+In particular, companies in the business of repossessing vehicles frequently register for towing alerts.
 This may result in a vehicle being repossessed directly at the Tow Lot prior to the registered owner having an opportunity to reclaim the vehicle, thereby adversely impacting the driver who may be experiencing financial difficulties.